 I am 32, just had my first class and seem to panic when floating.
-I am able to float but after a few seconds I panic and try to get up abruptly.
+I can float, but after a few seconds, I panic and try to get up abruptly.
 This is affecting my glide as well.
-I don't think I am scared, but I can't seem to control this impulse to get out and quickly.
+I don't think I am scared, but I can't seem to control this impulse to get out quickly.
 Help please!

 Congratulations on taking your first swimming lesson - it can be a nervous time for some people.

 Do not stress at this stage about floating and gliding.
 The panic you are experiencing is very common.
-It can be caused by a combination of things.
+A combination of things can cause it.

-Instead try to breathe out slowly as you float or glide.
-This will allow the carbon dioxide to be released slowly whilst you are face down in the water, which in turn will help you to relax and then make the need to breath again much less urgent.
+Instead, try to breathe out slowly as you float or glide.
+This will allow the carbon dioxide to be released slowly whilst you are face down in the water, which will help you relax and make the need to breathe again much less urgent.

 With all this in mind, think about your scenario.
-You are learning a brand new skill in an environment that quite frankly human beings were not designed to be in and do not belong in.
-You take in a deep breath, put your face down in the water and glide or float.
-Carbon dioxide builds up and you suddenly need to breathe.
-Combine that with an unbalanced feeling and maybe slight sinking feeling and thats it - panic.
+You are learning a brand new skill in an environment that, quite frankly, human beings were not designed to be in and do not belong in.
+You take a deep breath, put your face down in the water and glide or float.
+Carbon dioxide builds up, and you suddenly need to breathe.
+Combine that with an unbalanced feeling and maybe a slight sinking feeling, and that's is - panic.
 Get me out of here.